Taapeli/isotammi-addons/source/SuperTool/README.md

 property             | description                                  | type
 -------------------- | ------------------------------------------   | --------------------
-citations            | List of citations                            | list of CitationProxy objects enclosed_by          | List of places that enclose this place       | list of PlaceProxy objects encloses             | List of places that this place encloses      | list of PlaceProxy objects
+altnames             | List of alternate names                      | list of strings citations            | List of citations                            | list of CitationProxy objects enclosed_by          | List of places that enclose this place       | list of PlaceProxy objects encloses             | List of places that this place encloses      | list of PlaceProxy objects